tencurse/neocities/src/logs/books/The Priory of the Orange Tree.md

 ---
 yearRead: 2024
-book-title: The Priory of the Orange Tree
+title: The Priory of the Orange Tree
 author: Samantha Shannon
 yearPublished: 2019
 genre: ["fantasy", "lgbt"]